greggianbayocboc/biometrics-host-service/README.md

  This is a gradle project so import it as a Gradle Module
   * Set your IDE Run/Debug configuration to run Application.main method.
   * We recommend IntelliJ as your Java IDE
+  * Dont forget to install Postgres ... see application.yml

 2. Client Side server for debugging
   * Please install Ruby, Python and Saas Ruby Gem